Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 #### Domain research

 We researched competitor services, websites, and applications in order to gain an understanding of the product landscape.
 We focused on Yelp (direct competitor), Threshold.us (parallel competitor), Shop (partial competitor), and Etsy (partial competitor).
 The criteria we looked at included usability, functionality, look & feel, good design, and accessibility.
-We ultimately found that:
+We found that:
 * There are some easy-to-access guides and web applications dedicated to gathering information about ethical alternatives to large retailers.
 * There is a lack of accessible tools that allow potential consumers to find small businesses’ brick and mortar or online shops.
 * Many local businesses do have digital storefronts and an online presence but they are not all centralized in a single application.

-Through analyzing competitor’s products, we found that many offered similar features, but none offered the exact combination of functionality that would solve for our design problem.
+By analyzing competitors' products, we found that many offered similar features, but none offered the exact combination of functionality that would solve for our design problem.

 #### Stakeholder Interviews